-· Insurance premiums for medical and dental care, including premiums for qualified long-term care insurance contracts.
-Reduce the insurance premiums by any self-employed health insurance deduction you claimed on federal Schedule 1, line 16.
+• Insurance premiums for medical and dental care, including premiums for qualified long-term care insurance contracts.
+Reduce the insurance premiums by any self-employed health insurance deduction you claimed on federal Schedule 1, line 17.
 You cannot deduct insurance premiums paid with pretax dollars because the premiums are not included in box 1 of your federal Form W-2.
-If you are a retired public safety officer, you cannot deduct any premiums you paid to the extent they were paid for with a tax-free distribution from your retirement plan.
+If you are a retired public safety officer, you cannot deduct any premiums to the extent you paid for them with a tax-free distribution from your retirement plan.